Have you ever heard of Tadipatri?

 Chintala Venkataramana Swamy Temple

 It is surprising that In many temples even now, a balance is used where devotees sit on one side of the balance and some offerings for God are placed on the other side.
-The main tower of the temple was whitewashed and it was standing over a stunning black granite structure.
+The temple's main tower was whitewashed, and it was standing over a stunning black granite structure.
 This is unique to this place!

-After a wonderful darshan of Lord Chintalarayaswami, there is plenty of stuff to see around the temple.
-The walls are adorned with stories from Mahabharatha and Ramayana.
-You can read complete Ramayana on one side right from the birth of Rama and the three brothers till Sita being rescued.
+How can one not find the two epics of our Indian History on any Indian marvel !!
+The walls are adorned with stories from Mahabharata and Ramayana.
+One can read complete Ramayana on one side, right from Rama's birth and the three brothers till Sita is rescued.
 And then there is the story of Lord Krishna as well.

 Bugga Ramalingeswara Swamy Temple